Where to File a Cruise Claim

 Royal Caribbean may allow a lawsuit to be filed in either State or Federal Court in Miami, depending on the value of the case.

-The choice of venue in a cruise injury case is based on contract.
+The choice of venue in a cruise injury case is usually based on contract.
 That is, when you agree to go on a cruise, you are agreeing to the terms in the passenger contract.
 Whether you live in Illinois, New York, Texas, Oklahoma, California, or even England or Italy, if your cruise contract requires a lawsuit to be filed in Miami, Florida and you sue them somewhere else, your case could be barred forever.

 Co-Counsel with other Cruise Lawyers